Site settings

 };

 Every key is optional.
-Baseline logs a warning if settings.url is missing because canonical URLs fall back to relative paths.
+Baseline logs a warning if settings.url is missing: canonicals are then omitted, and other absolute URLs (sitemap entries, social images) fall back to relative paths.

 Keys